Computing integral bases via localization and Hensel lifting: Normalization of Curves via Localization

 \section{Normalization of Curves via Localization}

-In this section, we discuss the local to global variant of the normalization algorithm proposed by B\"ohm et al. \cite{BDLPSS}.
-To simplify our presentation, we focus on the case of a reduced Noetherian ring with a finite singular locus (which includes our case of interest here).
-Our starting point is Proposition \ref{prop:local-to-global} below which is also fundamental to our new algorithm.
+In this section, we discuss the local to global variant of the normalization algorithm proposed by \cite{BDLPSS}.
+To simplify our presentation, we focus on the case of a reduced Noetherian ring with a finite singular locus (such as the coordinate ring of a curve).
+Our starting point is Proposition \ref{prop:local-to-global} below which, as we will see later on, is also fundamental to our new algorithm.
 In formulating the proposition, if $P\in\Spec(A)$ and $A\subset A^{\prime}\subset\overline{A}$ is an intermediate ring, we write $A_{P}^{\prime}$ for the localization of $A^{\prime}$ at $A\setminus P\subset A^{\prime}$.

 \begin{proposition} Let A be a reduced Noetherian ring with a finite singular locus $\Sing(A)=\{P_{1},\dots,P_{s}\}$.
 For $i=1,\dots,s$, let an intermediate ring $A\subset A^{(i)}\subset\overline{A}$ be given such that $A^{(i)}_{P_{i}}=\overline{A _{P_{i}}}$.
 Then